Skip to content

 Where Tax Preparation Software Security Falls Short

 Even well-secured platforms can be compromised through attack vectors that bypass technical controls entirely.
-The most common threats to tax preparation software users in 2025 and 2026 share a common characteristic: they exploit human behavior or third-party connections rather than defeating the platform's encryption or authentication systems.
+The most common threats to tax preparation software users in 2026 share a common characteristic: they exploit human behavior or third-party connections rather than defeating the platform's encryption or authentication systems.

 Credential Theft and Account Takeover